Mother with children in car killed after colliding with wrong-way driver on I-90

 O’Connor was taken to ECMC where she later succumbed to her injuries.
 O’Connor’s children, 2 and 4, were taken to Woman and Children’s Hospital with non-life threatening injuries.

-The driver of the vehicle traveling the wrong-way was transported to ECMC with non-life threatening injuries.
+The driver of the vehicle traveling the wrong-way, a 65-year-old Wheatfield woman, was transported to ECMC with non-life threatening injuries.
+She has not yet been charged, but police are looking into whether or not she was intoxicated.

 The cause of this crash remains under investigation, charges pending.
 Anyone that may have witnessed the collision or wrong way vehicle is asked to contact Investigator John McCusker at 935-6528.